 These toxic bulbs include:

-It’s always safest to avoid planting these flowers in your garden, or having them in your home.
+It’s always safest to avoid planting these flowers in your garden or having them in your home.
 Whilst toxic poisoning caused by bulbs is fortunately rare, our vets do see an increase in dogs with an upset stomach after nibbling on garden bulbs.

 If you suspect your pet has eaten a toxic bulb or plant, contact your local vet immediately.